ashokreddy1613/Interview/Interview-Questions.md

 - you can technically write to etcd manually, it is not recommended
 - Use Kubernetes APIs (kubectl, controllers, CRDs, etc.) to update the cluster state.
 The API server handles validation and then persists the data to etcd safely.

-The only time I’ve accessed etcd directly was during disaster recovery or low-level debugging, such as:
+The only time I've accessed etcd directly was during disaster recovery or low-level debugging, such as:

     Backing up etcd
     Restoring the cluster from a snapshot